mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 manyTill (byte string)/2000 |   659,136  |  1  |    104
 manyTill (byte string)/4000 | 1,320,600  |  2  |  4,136

-Note how even thought max residency with `String` is higher, it allocates less than `Text`.
+Note how even though max residency with `String` is higher, it allocates less than `Text`.

 So, has Attoparsec gone wrong by not supporting `String`?
 How do we save